-It is often given to invalids who aren’t up to dairy yet, as it is very nutritious.
+It is sometimes given to invalids who might not be up to managing dairy yet, as it is very nutritious.

-The standard ratio of almonds to water is 1 part almonds to 4 parts water.
+The standard ratio of almonds to water when using American volume measurements is 1 part almonds to 4 parts water.

-To make 2 cups (16 oz / 475 ml) of Almond Milk, place 1/2 cup (4 oz / 120 ml) of blanched, slivered almonds in 2 cups of water in a sealed container, and refrigerate overnight.
+To make 500 ml (2 cups / 16 oz in volume) of almond milk, place 50 g (1/2 cup / 2 oz weight) of blanched, slivered almonds in 500 ml (2 cups / 16 oz in volume) of water in a sealed container, and refrigerate overnight.
 Pour into blender, blend till smooth.
 Strain through a few layers of cheesecloth, pressing to get all the liquid out.
-Sometimes, for some recipes, you may require a thicker Almond Milk, in which case you increase the quantity of almonds used or decrease the water.
+Sometimes, for some recipes, you may require a thicker almond milk, in which case you increase the quantity of almonds used or decrease the water.

 Thorough blending, necessary for good flavour, means that to make larger quantities, it is better to make several batches one after the other, rather than trying to make it all at once.
 Some people sweeten it with a little honey or a date or two.
 Some people prefer to use unblanched almonds — almonds with their brown skins still on — which makes a browner and somewhat grittier milk.

-Instead of discarding the leftover almond pulp, you can freeze it for use in cookies, muffins, breads, vegetarian meatloaves, poultry stuffing, or as a tasty topping for Rover’s next dinner.
-Some people even use it as a face scrub (probably the same ones who exfoliate with Miracle Whip.)
+Instead of discarding the leftover almond pulp, you can freeze it for use in cookies, muffins, breads, vegetarian meatloaves, poultry stuffing, or as a tasty topping for your dog’s next dinner.
+Some people even use it as a face scrub.

 Refrigerate for up to 5 days; shake well before each use as it may settle.